Tripling of the Superconducting Critical Current Density in BaFe$_2$(As$_{1-x}$P$_x$)$_2$ Retained After Pressure Release: Author Contributions

 \section{Author Contributions}

 S.E. conceived and designed the experiment.
+D.S., G.R., and J.I. acquired the STEM and convergent-beam electron diffraction images.
 Z.L. and J.C. grew the P-doped Ba122 crystals.
-J.L. performed EDS on crystals.
+J.L. performed EDS, XRD, and SEM on crystals.
 J.L. and A.L. performed magnetization studies and data analysis.
 J.L. developed the background subtraction procedure and wrote the associated code.
 S.E. and J.L. thoroughly reviewed the data analysis.
 J.L. and S.E. wrote the manuscript.
 All authors commented on the manuscript.

 \onecolumngrid